springload/react-search-example/README.md

 [react-search-example](https://springload.github.io/react-search-example/)
 =============

 > An example of using React with D3, Lunr.js and an autocomplete UI to build a keyboard-centric search experience.
-Oh and service workers for offline caching.
+Oh and service workers for offline caching, and Electron just because.
 [Demo](https://springload.github.io/react-search-example/)

 ## Installation